ChainSafe/game-docs-v2/docs/v2/2_installation.md

 ### Importing The web3.unity SDK

 Now that we have a new Unity3D project, we are ready to install the web3.unity SDK package.
-Dragging the package into the `Assets` directory will bring up the dialogue shown on the screen below:
+Dragging the `web3.unitypackage` into the `Assets` directory will bring up the dialogue shown on the screen below.
+Press the `Import` button.

 ![](v2Assets/step5.png)

+## Building A web3 Login

 ### Building A WebGL Project